 Alternatively details can be obtained in writing from:

 National Association of Citizens Advice Bureau

 Telephone 020 7833 2181.

 Additional passenger assistance services for returning British nationals may be available at the following airports:

 - Travel care at Heathrow Airport

 No financial or accommodation support is available through these services.

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
-The FCO and the British high commission will not be liable for any inaccuracies in this information.
+The FCDO and the British High Commission will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.